Cosmic-Citrus/projectile-motion/readme.md

 # Repo:    projectile-motion

-The purpose of this code is to analyze and optimize the trajectory of an airborne projectile.
+The purpose of this code is to model, analyze, and optimize the trajectory of an airborne projectile that is subject to gravitational and drag forces.

 ## Description

-"What goes up must come down" is a famous quote that is often misattributed to Isaac Newton.
-When applied to physics, this phrase is often interpreted as meaning that objects of mass appear to fall back down because of gravity.
-One can account for the force of gravity to model the trajectory of a projectile.
+"What goes up must come down" is a famous quote that is sometimes misattributed to Isaac Newton.
+When applied to physics, this phrase is often interpreted as meaning that objects of mass that are airborne appear to fall down to the surface of the Earth due to the force of gravity.

-Suppose one launches a projectile sphere of mass $m$ and radius $r$ - moving at velocity $v$ in the $xz$-plane - and that the force of gravity $F_{g}$ acts upon the projectile.
-I will use bold-face font to denote vectors below.
+I will use bold-face font to denote vector quantities.
+Suppose one launches a projectile sphere of mass $m$ and radius $r$ - moving at velocity $𝒗$ in the $xz$-plane - and that the force of gravity $𝐅_{𝒈}$ acts upon the projectile.

 $𝐅_{𝒈} = - mg\hat{𝒛}$

-where $g \approx 9.8 \frac{m}{s^2}$
+where $a_{g} = g \approx 9.8 \frac{m}{s^2}$

 We can use a system of differential equations to describe the motion of the projectile.